JinnbeamHH/JinnbeamHH/README.md

 I'm passionate about building scalable systems, exploring data pipelines, and constantly learning.
 This GitHub is a collection of projects, experiments, and ideas that reflect my journey in both software and data engineering.
 Feel free to dive in, explore, and reuse anything useful!

+The Projects are mostly made for practical education.
+And Connex for personal usage.

 ---

 ## 👨‍💻 Technologies I Work With